Pomona/Pomona/documentation/getting_started.md

 ### Setting up a module

-Then we need to create a module,
+Then we need to create a module, which represents the endpoint of our service.

 <[sample:dusty-module]>

-..and also a corresponding configuration class.
+Additionally we need a corresponding configuration class.

 <[sample:dusty-configuration]>